Extension Educator, Community and Economic Development

 Harrisburg, IL 62946

-During her time with Extension, Susan has worked closely with city and county governments, community leaders and community development organizations to facilitate community and economic development efforts in the region.
+During her time with Extension, Susan has worked closely with city and county governments, community leaders, and community development organizations to facilitate community and economic development efforts in the region.
 In the fall of 2012, Susan completed a Retail MarketPlace Profile Study of the southernmost sixteen counties of Illinois.
-In addition to presenting the results of the Study to community leaders, elected officials and local stakeholders throughout the region, Susan has developed a series of interactive programming materials to assist both youth and adult audiences in understanding the importance of “Buying Local” to the sustainability of both their local economies and the region as a whole.
+In addition to presenting the results of the Study to community leaders, elected officials, and local stakeholders throughout the region, Susan translated research on rural economics into programming, in turn, empowering residents of small, rural communities with information and the opportunity to make informed decisions.
+As a result, attitudes and behaviors are changing in support of regional thinking and ecosystems that recognize the importance of small business and entrepreneurs as drivers of rural economies.

-Susan has also engaged key stakeholder groups in community and economic development topics including: asset utilization; tourism development; small business development; business retention and expansion; downtown redevelopment; tax increment finance (TIF); and buy local campaigns.
+Susan has also engaged key stakeholder groups in a variety of community and economic development topics including: asset utilization; tourism development; small business development; business retention and expansion; downtown redevelopment; tax increment finance (TIF); youth entrepreneurship; and buy local campaigns.